FreeCAD/FreeCAD-documentation/wiki/Expressions.md

 When `create` is passed `<<rotation>>` as the 1st argument, there are two ways to create a `Rotation`:

 1\.
-Specify an axis vector, and angle of rotation.
+Specify an axis vector and a rotation angle.

-**Example:**
+Example:

 `create(<<rotation>>; create(<<vector>>; 0; 1; 0); 45)`

 2\.
-Specify the Rotation decomposed into 3 rotations about X, Y, and Z axes as Euler angles.
+Specify 3 rotations about the X, Y, and Z axes as Euler angles.

-**Example:**
+Example:

 `create(<<rotation>>; 30; 30; 30)`